Accidental damage is the top reason people claim on their buildings insurance. But what else do people claim for?

 Should you claim?

-On any home insurance claim you have to pay an excess before the policy pays out.
+With any home insurance claim you have to pay an excess before the policy will pay out.

 This could be around £100 or £200.

-So if the overall value of a claim is just a few hundred pounds you may not end up with much money.
+If the overall value of a claim is just a few hundred pounds, you may not end up with much money.
+Making a claim will affect your home insurance no claims bonus.